TrueLayer/truelayer-react-native-sdk/docs/DOCUMENTATION.md

 )
 ```

 Colors are expected to be a hexcode.
 They may start with the pound sign (#) but that is not necessary.
-It supports hexcodes of 3, 4, 6 and 8 digits.
+It supports hexcodes of 3, 4 and 6 digits.

-The font should be added to the project and referenced in the `.plist` file, and then only the family name should be passed to the SDK.
+The font (.ttf) should be added to the project and referenced in the `.plist` file, and then only the family name should be passed to the SDK.
 In case the SDK fails to fetch it it will fallback to the native iOS font.